IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 Volume group configuration is only supported for use with IBM Spectrum Virtualize family storage systems.

-In addition, volume groups can only be defined in one of the following ways:
+In addition, PersistentVolumeClaims (PVCs) can only be defined inside volume groups in the following ways:
 - Defined within a StorageClass
 - Defined within a PVC, using the volume group key